humanmade/HM-Portfolio/readme.txt

 * Ability to add additional image gallery for each entry
 * Whole new admin section for managing your portfolio
 * Pretty permalinks
-* Automatic server-side thumbnail generation for all/any image sizes
+* Automatic server-side thumbnail generation for all image sizes

 == Upgrade Notice ==